Morgan Wallen dropped as 'SNL' guest performer

 Morgan Wallen has been dropped from performing on "Saturday Night Live" after breaking the show’s COVID-19 protocols.

-The country singer posted a two-plus minute video on social media Wednesday about the show’s decision.
-He apologized after he was shown on TikTok socializing maskless at a crowded bar and house party last weekend in Alabama.
+The country singer posted a more than 2-minute video on social media Wednesday about the show’s decision.
+He apologized after he was shown on TikTok, another social media platform, socializing maskless at a crowded bar and house party last weekend in Alabama.

-The 27-year-old Wallen said his actions were "short-sighted" and has affected his long-term goals and dreams.
+The 27-year-old Wallen said his actions were "short-sighted" and have affected his long-term goals and dreams.

 Wallen said he has not tested positive for the coronavirus.
 He added that "SNL" chief Lorne Michaels gave him "a lot of encouragement," and said that the show would "find another time to make this up."